tko22/flask-boilerplate/docs/regular-setup.md

 ```
 $ postgres -D /usr/local/var/postgres
 ```
 It should say ```listening on IPv6 address "::1", port 5432``` If not, change the port.
-On a separate CLI:
+On a separate CLI, check whether you can access the database:
 ```
 $ createdb
 $ psql -h localhost
+# \q
 ```
 Always remember to use the ***same virtual environement***!!!!
 This is a good practice for any python development. <br>
 First, install virtualenv, create and activate the environment called **venv**: